TransMorph: Transformer for unsupervised medical image registration: Results

-Fig. \ref{fig:ablation_res} shows the quantitative results of various \texttt{TransMorph} models and the customize ConvNet-based model \texttt{VoxelMorph}-huge on both inter-patient brain MRI and XCAT-to-CT registration.
-When parameter size is the only variable in \texttt{TransMorph} models, there is a strong correlation between model complexity (as shown in the right panel of Fig. \ref{fig:MACs_compare}) and registration performance. \texttt{TransMorph}-tiny produced the lowest mean DSC of 0.689 and 0.497 for brain MRI and XCAT-to-CT registration, respectively.
-The Dice scores steadily improve as the complexity of the model increases.
-Note that for brain MRI registration (left figure in Fig. \ref{fig:ablation_res}), the improvement in mean DSC from \texttt{TransMorph} to \texttt{TransMorph}-large is just 0.002 but the latter is almost twice as computationally costly (as shown in the right panel of Fig. \ref{fig:MACs_compare}).
-Furthermore, \texttt{TransMorph}-large performed very comparable to \texttt{TransMorph} with a difference of 0.001 in Dice for XCAT-to-CT registration.
-The customized ConvNet-based model, \texttt{VoxelMorph}-huge, achieved a mean DSC close to that of \texttt{TransMorph} for brain MR registration but a suboptimal Dice score of 0.547 for XCAT-to-CT registration.
-A significant disadvantage of \texttt{VoxelMorph}-huge is its computational complexity, with 3656 GMACs (as seen in the right panel of Fig. \ref{fig:MACs_compare}), it is nearly five times as computationally expensive as \texttt{TransMorph}, making it memory-intensive ($\sim$ 22 GiB for a patch size of 1 during training) and slow to train in practice.
+Fig. \ref{fig:ablation_res} shows the quantitative results of \texttt{TransMorph} models with various architectural settings and the customized ConvNet-based model \texttt{VoxelMorph}-huge on the validation datasets of the three registration datasets.
+When parameter size is the only variable in \texttt{TransMorph} models, there is a strong correlation between model complexity (as shown in the right panel of Fig. \ref{fig:MACs_compare}) and registration performance. \texttt{TransMorph}-tiny produced the lowest mean Dice of 0.710, 0.545, and 0.502 on the validation set of the three registration tasks, respectively.
+The Dice score steadily improves as the complexity of the model increases.
+Note that for inter-patient and atlas-to-patient brain MRI registration (the first and second figures in the bottom row of Fig. \ref{fig:ablation_res}), the improvement in mean Dice score from \texttt{TransMorph} to \texttt{TransMorph}-large were mostly under 0.01 but the latter was almost twice as computationally costly (as shown in the right panel of Fig. \ref{fig:MACs_compare}).
+The customized ConvNet-based model, \texttt{VoxelMorph}-huge, had the comparable number of parameters as \texttt{TransMorph}.
+However, it achieved slightly lower mean Dice scores than those of \texttt{TransMorph} for the JHU and IXI brain MR registration tasks, and significantly lower scores for OASIS brain MR and the XCAT-to-CT registration task.
+This further indicates the architectural advantages of \texttt{TransMorph} for image registration.
+A significant disadvantage of \texttt{VoxelMorph}-huge was its computational complexity, with 3656 GMACs (as seen in the right panel of Fig. \ref{fig:MACs_compare}), it was nearly five times as computationally expensive as \texttt{TransMorph}, making it memory-intensive ($\sim$ 22 GiB for a patch size of 1 during training) and slow to train in practice.
+However, \texttt{TransMorph} was able to accommodate a larger number of parameters without significantly increasing computational complexity.
+The promising performances brought by the larger scale of parameters demonstrate the superior scaling property of Transformer-based models as described in (\cite{zhai2022scaling, liu2022convnet}).
+The \texttt{TranMorph} models with different model parameter settings and \texttt{VoxelMorph}-huge were applied to the test datasets for system-level comparisons, and the results are shown in the bottom panel of Table. \ref{tab:table_ablation_sys}.